MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/container_setup.md

 * Administrator permissions

 ** Why do I need Hyper-V? **
-Windows Server Containers do not require Hyper-V. However, this guide and all of the set-up scripts we're providing assume you're running containers in a virtual machine.
+Windows Server Containers do not require Hyper-V. However, this guide and all of the set-up scripts we're providing assume you're running containers in a Hyper-V virtual machine.
 It's easier to get going in a virtual machine with Hyper-V.

-If you really want to run Windows Server Containers on a Server Core Technical Preview machine, there is a script for you.

 ## New Container Host on a New Virtual Machine
 There are a few different components necessary for running Windows Server Container, however we have a script that will pull all of these together for you.
-The following steps will guide you through the automaed creation of a  new virtual machine configured as a Windows Server Container Host.
+The following steps will guide you through the automated creation of a new virtual machine configured as a Windows Server Container Host.

 1. Download configuration script from – http://updatelocation .
 2. Launch a PowerShell session as Administrator.